harrigan/curve-docs/docs/dao-fees.rst

 .. note::

-    Prior to burning any assets with the underlying burner, you shoudl have completed the entire process with ``SynthBurner``, ``UniswapBurner`` and all of the lending burners.
+    Prior to burning any assets with the underlying burner, you should have completed the entire process with ``SynthBurner``, ``UniswapBurner`` and all of the lending burners.

 The burn process consists of:

     * For sUSD, first call `settle <https://docs.synthetix.io/contracts/source/contracts/Synthetix/#settle>`_ to complete any pending synth conversions.
 Then, swap into USDC.
-    * for all other assets that are not DAI/USDC/USDT, swap into USDC.
+    * For all other assets that are not DAI/USDC/USDT, swap into USDC.
     * For DAI/USDC/USDT, only transfer the asset into the burner.

 Once the entire burn process has been completed you must call ``execute`` as the final action: